pivotal-cf/pivotal-ui/docs/components/Border.md

 # Overview

-These modifiers control borders around elements.
+Use border modifiers to control borders around an element.
 Whenever possible, use these instead of defining custom borders in CSS.

 ## Classes